catherinearnett/catherinearnett.github.io/docs/about.md

 # About

 I'm Catherine.
-I'm currently a PhD Candidate in [Linguistics at the University of California at San Diego](https://linguistics.ucsd.edu/).
-I'm interested in the syntax-semantics interface, psycholinguistics, dialectal variation, language variation and change, and corpus linguistic, among other things.
+I'm currently a PhD Candidate in [Linguistics at the University of California at San Diego](https://linguistics.ucsd.edu/) with a specialization in [Computational Social Science](https://css.ucsd.edu/).
+I'm interested in psycholinguistics, corpus linguistics, and Natural Language Processing.

 <img src="/assets/images/headshot.jpg" ALIGN="right" width="300" HSPACE="50" VSPACE="50" />